High-Dimensional Knockoffs Inference for Time Series Data: Appendix of Section

 as long as Condition~\ref{knockoff.generator.2} is satisfied, $p\gg q$, and

 where $\Theta_{jj}$ denotes the $j$th diagonal entry of $\Theta$ and $\Theta_{j}$ represents the $j$th column of $\Theta$.
 We omit the dependence of the parameters on sample size $n$ here for simplicity.
 More examples on asymptotically vanishing KL divergence for non-time series data can be found in the same paper above.
-Similar results can be proved for our applications of time series data using the proof techniques in \citep{barber2018robust} by replacing the concentration inequalities for i.i.d. observations with those for $\beta$-mixing data; we omit the details here because the proof modification is straightforward.
+Similar results can be proved for our applications of time series data using the proof techniques in \citep{barber2018robust} by replacing the concentration inequalities for i.i.d. observations with those for $\beta$-mixing data; since the extension is straightforward, we omit the details for simplicity.

+We provide two remarks here.
+First, when $\Theta$ is known, it is obvious that the KL divergence is zero.
+Second, by Lemma 5 in \citep{barber2018robust}, an independent learning sample of size $\tilde n\gg n\log p$ is needed for \eqref{rate.2} to hold.
+However, our simulation results indicate that using the full sample for both $\Theta$ estimation and TSKI inference can still control the FDR empirically, which suggests that the theoretical requirement may be unnecessarily strong.
+How to relax such an assumption in a time series setting is left for future investigation.